Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

 * Running the codes  will create a file named:  RunningOn"your hostname".

-* Codes can produce files to visualize the solution with gnuplot. _Deactivate this for benchmarking!_
+* The C++ code can produce files to visualize the solution with gnuplot. _Deactivate this for benchmarking!_